-During the three months ended March 31, 1997 and the years ended December 31, 1996 and 1995, the Company issued 42,720 shares, 2,928,200 shares and 432,620 shares of Common Stock, respectively, upon the exercise of stock options granted to employees of the Company or its subsidiaries pursuant to the Company's 1991 Non-Qualified Stock Option Plan, as amended.
+During the three months ended March 31, 1997 and the years ended December 31, 1996 and 1995, the Company issued 55,329 shares, 2,928,200 shares and 432,620 shares of Common Stock, respectively, upon the exercise of stock options granted to employees of the Company or its subsidiaries pursuant to the Company's 1991 Non-Qualified Stock Option Plan, as amended.
 See "Management--Stock Option Plan" and "--Certain Relationships and Related Transactions."
 These shares were issued for cash and in reliance on the private offering exemption from registration set forth in Section 4(2) of the Securities Act of 1933, as amended (the "Securities Act").
-In addition to the foregoing, the Company issued 12 shares of Common Stock as holiday gifts during 1997.
+During October 1996 and July 1997, the Company issued 3,070 shares and 1,876 shares of Common Stock, respectively, to directors of the Company as compensation pursuant to the Directors Stock Plan.
+See "Management--Board of Directors Compensation."
+These shares were issued in reliance on the private offering exemption from registration set forth in Section 4(2) of the Securities Act.
+In addition to the foregoing, the Company issued (i) 12 shares of Common Stock as holiday gifts during the first quarter of 1997 and (ii) 1,223 shares of Common Stock as gifts to employees of the Company and their spouses on July 29, 1997 in order to satisfy a minimum shareholder requirement in order for the Common Stock to be listed on the NYSE.

-During 1995, the Company issued \$7.6 million of 10.5% notes due May 1, 1996 to 14 stockholders of the Company, and on May 1, 1996 the Company reissued \$7.4 million of 10.5% notes due May 1, 1997 to 11 stockholders of the Company.
+During 1995, the Company issued \$7.6 million of 10.5% notes due May 1, 1996 to 14 stockholders of the Company, and on May 1, 1996 the Company reissued \$7.4 million of 10.5% notes due May 1, 1997 to

+11 stockholders of the Company.
 These notes were issued for cash and in reliance on the private offering exemption from registration set forth in Section 4(2) of the Securities Act.